 Why is Cost and Data Analysis Important?

-Analyzing solar data helps the industry understand how solar energy cost reductions occur over time and helps the U.S. Department of Energy Solar Energy Technologies Office (SETO) identify areas of opportunity where further cost reductions exist.
-This work includes technoeconomic analysis of photovoltaic (PV) and concentrating solar-thermal power (CSP) technologies; soft costs analysis of electricity markets, solar access, and environmental impact; and analysis of PV integration for grid planning and reliable operation.
+Understanding solar energy LCOE reductions occur over time and their impact on rate of solar deployment helps the U.S. Department of Energy Solar Energy Technologies Office (SETO) identify areas of opportunity for further cost reductions and expanded deployment.
+This work includes technoeconomic analysis of photovoltaic (PV) and concentrating solar-thermal power (CSP) technologies; analysis of electricity markets, solar access, and environmental impact; and analysis of PV integration into the grid to minimize cost while improving resiliency.

-Analysis also helps reduce soft costs.
-Research in this area develops a better understanding of such issues as the impact of different electricity markets on the growth and value solar, the barriers to solar adoption, and the valuation and operational performance of solar with energy storage.
-Other soft cost reductions can come from environmental impact analysis to better understand how solar can have a symbiotic relationship with its environment and effectively mitigate any potential adverse effects.
+Analysis related to soft costs develops a better understanding of the impact of different electricity markets on the growth and value solar, the barriers to solar adoption, and the valuation and operational performance of solar combined with energy storage.

-Additionally, data generated through solar forecasting helps utilities and grid operators better understand when, where, and how much solar power will be produced at any given time.
-As increasing amounts of solar are added to the grid, forecasting data enables increased grid flexibility and better incorporation of solar into the energy mix.
+Data generated through improved solar forecasting helps utilities and grid operators better understand when, where, and how much solar power will be produced at any given time.
+As increasing amounts of solar generation are added to the grid, forecasting data enables increased grid flexibility and increased incorporation of solar power into the energy mix.